Ash228/Code-Jam-2021/README.md

 # Code-Jam-2021
-My attempt for codejam 2021
+My attempt at codejam 2021